Botcopy/docs/docs/basics/connect.md

 Sometimes you might encounter an undefined error if you're using a service like Atlassian or Confluence.
 In that case, add `data-requireJSOff="true"` as an attribute to the snippet.

+## Environments

+You can choose an environment your bot connects to.

+**Dialogflow CX**

+Copy/paste the ID found at the end of the environment name in the Dialogflow Environment field found on Connect -> Agent Details

+Example
+projects/dialogflowcx/locations/global/agents/1234/environments/**3770ce8c-72e5-4e3a-a821-06123cadd12**

+**Dialogflow ES**

+Add the name of your environment to the Dialogflow Environment field found on Connect -> Agent Details

 ## Utilities and Third-Party Integrations
 The connect page also handles added features available to your bot.